gaehlerm/SoftwareEngineering/README.md

 Let’s figure out why there should be private variables and functions at all.
 We need something where you face only the surface of it and you only have very few ways to interact with it.
 It’s not hard to find an example.
 This description holds for almost everything around you.
 Once again we can take a look at a car.
 A car is a highly complex object.
 It contains an engine, brakes and loads of other parts.
 You don’t even want to know.
 You only want it to drive.
 You need the gas pedal, the brake pedal and the steering wheel.

-You have this absolutely massive object and you can essentially do only three things with it: increase the speed, reduce the speed and change the direction of the car.
+You have this absolutely massive object and you can essentially do only three things with it: increase the speed, reduce the speed and change the direction.
 And miraculously that’s all you need.
 As long as your car is running you don’t care about anything else.
 I correct myself: you don’t want to know about anything else.
 Everything else works automatically as it should.
 It’s like magic.
 You don’t want to tweak the fuel pump, change some engine settings or fiddle around with the servo control of the steering wheel.
 It works and it’s fine.
 You don’t want to deal with the internals of the car.
 You don’t even want to be able to take care of these parts.
 These are private parts of the car and are not to be touched by you.
 Only a mechanic should be able to maintain them.

 There is one very simple rule of thumb which parts of a class should be public or private.
 If a class has no functions, it’s a struct and all variables should be public.
 Otherwise as few functions as possible should be public and all variables are private.
 But we’ll look at this rule in more detail in the next sections.